 Saltwood Castle is a magnificent medieval Grade I castle, near Hythe in Kent.
 The grounds of Saltwood Castle are not normally open to the public so this is a rare chance to see this romantic, medieval castle.
 There is a moat, battlements, a secret garden, peacocks, and this year you can view the Rt.
 Hon Alan Clark’s classic cars.

-We look forward to seeing everyone on Saturday 5th May 2018 when our supported charity will be Medical Detection Dogs.
+Saturday 5th May 2018 when our supported charity will be Medical Detection Dogs

 They enjoyed a wonderful choral recital by the Folkestone Gospel Choir, led by Alex McNeice, followed by a brief history of the Society by Chairman, Brian Doorne..